JasonLeviGoodison/CodingChallengeApp/README.md

 ## Cat Profiler

 Cat Profiler is an app that allows you to add and list cats with their name, breed, characteristis, description and weight.
-It features a minimalist UI and utilizes PullState, a very lightweight and highly optimized state managment library.
+It features a minimalist UI and utilizes [PullState](https://github.com/lostpebble/pullstate), a very lightweight and highly optimized state managment library.

-To run the code, simply navigate to clone repository and run `npm install` followed by `npx run expo`.
+To run the code, simply navigate to clone repository and run `npm install` followed by `npx expo start`.

 ## Instructions